ArthurCose/Minicraft-DS-Edition/README.md

   - No longer using static class methods
   - New Noise class
 - Menus and entities are organized into folders
+- Spark entities reference owners using an ID to preserve ownership after reloading

 ## Screenshots